rtCamp/nginx-helper/readme.txt

 == Installation ==
+Automatic Installation
+1.Log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
+1.In the search field type “Nginx Helper” and click Search Plugins.
+From the search results, pick Nginx Helper and click Install Now.
+Wordpress will ask you to confirm to complete the installation.

+Manual Installation
 1. Extract the zip file.
 1. Upload them to `/wp-content/plugins/` directory on your WordPress installation.
 1. Then activate the Plugin from Plugins page.